 Many start-ups are based in the entrepreneur’s home.
 If you’re operating out of your home, don’t assume that your homeowners’ and automobile policies will cover your business risks.
 For a reasonable premium, your insurance carrier can add an endorsement to your homeowners’ policy or issue you a home office policy that offers a broad range of coverage for additional business risks.
 If you use your personal vehicle for business, ask your insurance agent if you need a commercial policy.

-How to evaluate business insurance
+How to evaluate insuring your business

 Selecting a policy requires more than comparing premiums.
 Be sure to take the steps below before purchasing a policy.

 - With your insurance agent’s help, select the type and amount of coverage.
 A good commercial insurance agent can evaluate your business and identify risks you may not have thought of, such as cyberspace liability or environmental pollution.

 - Decide how much risk you will self-insure.
 Self-insurance could take the form of higher deductibles, a side fund for small but infrequent claims, or risk avoidance techniques.
 For example, your business might underwrite the cost of 13 weeks of disability benefits for employees but purchase insurance for longer disabilities.